 ASP.NET Core 2.0 has changed the way you add authentication and authorization to your applications, and it can be a bit hard to figure out how to do it.
 This course, ASP.NET Core 2 Authentication Playbook, tries to make this easier by showing you step by step walkthroughs of how you set it up.
 You will learn how to set up several different kinds of authentication, ranging from local logins to Azure AD.
 You will also get to see how you can add authorization to your application to make sure that you not only know who the user is, but also can control what he or she is allowed to do.
 Finally, we will cover using social identity providers like Facebook and Twitter, and the process of letting 3rd party identity providers handle the problems involved in storing user credentials.
 Each module is aimed to be self contained, and show one particular thing, making it easy to figure out what parts you want to explore.
 By the end of this course you’ll learn everything you need to know to authenticate and authorize users for your ASP.NET Core applications.

-Course Overview Hi everyone.
-My name is Chris Klug, and welcome to my course ASP.
-NET Core 2.
-0 Identity Management Playbook.
-Setting up authentication is something that most of us need to do on a semi-regular basis, but it's generally not something we do every day.
-So I think a lot of us tend to forget how to go about doing it.
-This course will walk you through setting up authentication in ASP.
-NET Core 2.
-0 using a variety of different authentication providers.
-It will also cover how you can do authorization since authentication is rarely used without some form of authorization as well.
-Some of the major topics that we will cover include authenticating users using local logins, making sure that we can use their own custom authentication if we want to do that; using social identity providers like Facebook and Twitter, letting third party identity providers handle the problems involved in storing user credentials; integrating with Azure AD, allowing businesses to control authentication and authorization across the entire company in an easy way; and setting up authorization, making sure that once we know who the user is we can control what he or she is allowed to do.
-By the end of this course, you will know everything you need to know to authenticate and authorize users for your ASP.
-NET Core applications.
-Before beginning this course, you should be familiar with ASP.
-NET Core MVC and have a basic understanding of authentication and authorization.
-I hope you'll join me on this journey to learn about authentication with the ASP.
-NET Core 2.
-0 Identity Management Playbook course at Pluralsight.
+Course Overview [Autogenerated] Hi, everyone.
+My name is Chris Clue and welcome to my course, a Speedo net core 2.0, identity management playbook.
+Setting up with indication is something that most of us need to do on a semi regular basis, but it's generally not something we do every day, so I think a lot of us tend to forget how to go about doing it.
+This course will walk you through setting up authentication in a Speedo Net core 2.0, using a variety of different authentication providers.
+It will also cover how you can do authorization, since authentication is rarely used without some form of authorization as well.
+Some of the major topics that we will cover include authenticating users using local Logan's making sure that we can use their own custom with indication.
+If you want to do that, using social identity providers like Facebook and Twitter, letting third party identity providers handle the problems involved in storing user credentials, integrating with Asher a.
+D, allowing businesses to control authentication and authorization across the entire company in an easy way on setting up authorization, making sure that once we know who the use risk we can control what he or she is allowed to do.
+By the end of this course, you will know everything you need to know to authenticate an authorized users for your A s p dot net core applications before beginning this course, you should be familiar with the A s p dot net core NBC and have a basic understanding of authentication and authorization.
+I hope you'll join me on this journey to learn about authentication with the SPD Net core 2.0 identity management playbook course at floral sites.